james1968/CV/README.md

 ## Experience

+**Keytree** (Sept 2015 to Sept 2016)
+*Agile Project Manager*
+Whilst at Keytree I have been working as an Agile Project Manager responsible for the delivery of two mobile products.

+I have managed the development of a new HR application to allow users to provide instant feedback to fellow team members and peers from across the group.
+I was involved during the initial scoping of the project and have since been responsible for all phases from inception through to testing and implementation.
+The application was developed using SAP SCP, React and Javascript.

+I have also managed the development of a delivery tracking mobile app for a major water utility.
+This app was built on Android and allows routes to be scheduled for drivers to follow and confirm deliveries in real time back to head office.
+The app also allows management of issues during deliveries to allow more time to be allocated to the drivers to complete their routes.

+Both projects used agile methodologies as the project management approach.
+I have been responsible for sprint planning, retros and daily stand ups with the development and test teams from incpetion trhough to go live.

 **Deutsche Bank** (Sept 2015 to Sept 2016)
 *Project Manager Market Risk IT*
 EBA Regulatory Testing Standards - I was responsible for the EBA RTS 15-day testing project for Deutsche Bank’s Market Risk IT function.
 The 15-day testing project aimed to reduce impact testing of new market risk methodologies to acceptable timescales to ensure changes can be released into production in a timely fashion.